 To be referred to the NRM, potential victims of trafficking must first be referred to one of the UK’s two competent authorities (CAs).
 This initial referral will generally be handled by an authorised agency such as a police force, the UK Border Force, Home Office Immigration and Visas, social services or certain NGOs.
 The referring authority is known as the ‘first responder’.

 The NCA is a first responder agency, as are the following:

 The first responder will complete a referral form to pass the case to the CA. Referral to a CA is voluntary and can happen only if the potential victim gives their permission by signing the referral form.
+In the case of children their consent is not required.
 To download an adult or child referral form go to the Gov.uk website.

 All completed NRM forms are sent to the UKHTC in the first instance.
 The UKHTC will then determine which CA will deal with the case and will forward the papers if needed.

 • The UKHTC, which deals with referrals from the police, local authorities, and NGOs

 • The Home Office Immigration and Visas, which deals with referrals identified as part of the immigration process, for example where trafficking may be an issue as part of an asylum claim

 Once a referral has been made, trained experts in the CA will assess the case and make a decision on whether an individual is a victim of trafficking.
 There are several steps in this process:

 The NRM team has a target date of 5 working days from receipt of referral in which to decide whether there are reasonable grounds to believe the individual is a potential victim of human trafficking.
 This may involve seeking additional information from the first responder or from specialist NGOs or social services.
 The threshold at the Reasonable Grounds stage for the case manager is “From the information available so far I believe but cannot prove” that the individual is a potential victim of trafficking.